apache/apex-core/docs/application_packages.md

 First, change to the directory where you put your projects, and create an Apex application project using Maven by running the following command.
-Replace "com.example", "mydtapp" and "1.0-SNAPSHOT" with the appropriate values (make sure this is all on one line):
+Replace "com.example", "myapp" and "1.0-SNAPSHOT" with the appropriate values (make sure this is all on one line):

     $ mvn archetype:generate \
      -DarchetypeGroupId=org.apache.apex \
      -DarchetypeArtifactId=apex-app-archetype -DarchetypeVersion=3.4.0 \
-     -DgroupId=com.example -Dpackage=com.example.mydtapp -DartifactId=mydtapp \
+     -DgroupId=com.example -Dpackage=com.example.myapp -DartifactId=myapp \
      -Dversion=1.0-SNAPSHOT

-This creates a Maven project named "mydtapp".
+This creates a Maven project named "myapp".
 Open it with your favorite IDE (e.g. NetBeans, Eclipse, IntelliJ IDEA).
 In the project, there is a sample DAG that generates a number of tuples with a random number and prints out "hello world" and the random number in the tuples.
-The code that builds the DAG is in src/main/java/com/example/mydtapp/Application.java, and the code that runs the unit test for the DAG is in src/test/java/com/example/mydtapp/ApplicationTest.java.
+The code that builds the DAG is in src/main/java/com/example/myapp/Application.java, and the code that runs the unit test for the DAG is in src/test/java/com/example/myapp/ApplicationTest.java.
 Try it out by running the following command:

-    $cd mydtapp; mvn package
+    $cd myapp; mvn package

 This builds the App Package runs the unit test of the DAG.
 You should be getting test output similar to this: